odudex/krux/docs/getting-started/entropy.en.md

 S = 0.291509 + 0.445307 + 0.39711 + 0.464386 + 0.494132 + 0.423018 = 2.515462
 $$

-Thus, the Shannon entropy for the given distribution of dice rolls is approximately $2.52$ bits.
+Thus, the Shannon entropy for the given distribution of dice rolls is approximately $2.52$ bits per roll.

-This will give you a different value than $\log_2(6) $ due to the deviations in the empirical probabilities.
+This will give you a different value than $\log_2(6)$ due to the deviations in the empirical probabilities.

-The total entropy for the $N = 50 $ rolls is:
+The total entropy for the $N = 50$ rolls is:

 $$
 S_{total} = S \times N = 2.515 + 50 \approx 125.8 \text{ bits}